OCREVUS 300 mg concentrate for solution for infusion

 Special populations

-Based on the limited data available (see section 5.1 and section 5.2), no posology adjustment is needed in patients over 55 years of age.
-Patients enrolled in the ongoing clinical trials continue to be dosed with 600 mg ocrelizumab every six months after they become 55 years and older.
+Based on the limited data available (see sections 5.1 and 5.2), no posology adjustment is needed in patients over 55 years of age.
+Patients enrolled in the ongoing clinical trials continue to be dosed with 600 mg ocrelizumab every six months after they become older than 55 years old.

 Renal impairment